How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Week 5+: Optimization

-After 4 consecutive weeks, you can customize.
+After 4 consecutive weeks, you can start customizing.

 Common optimizations by week 8: